Fanny Kemble: Descendants

 Kemble's older daughter, Sarah Butler, married Owen Jones Wister, an American doctor.
 Their one child, Owen Wister, grew up to become a popular American novelist, writing in 1902 a popular western, The Virginian.

 Fanny's other daughter Frances met James Leigh in Georgia.
 He was a minister born in England.
 The couple married in 1871, and their one child, Alice Leigh, was born in 1874.
 An attempt was made to run Frances's father's plantations there with free labour, but no profit could be made.
 Leaving Georgia in 1877, they moved permanently to England.
 Frances Butler Leigh defended her father in the continuing post-war dispute over slavery as an institution.
 Based on her experience, Leigh published Ten Years on a Georgian Plantation since the War (1883), a rebuttal to her mother's account.

 Death

 Her granddaughter Alice Leigh was present when Fanny Kemble died in London in 1893.

+Legacy

+One of the most recognised depictions of Queen Victoria in her coronation year is a portrait by Thomas Sully, a renowned American artist, who modelled this painting on portraits he had made of Kemble.
+Both in England and the US, this portrait quickly became the most widely circulated image of the Queen.
+It was Sully's daughter, Blanch Sully, who first suggested to him that Kemble resembled the Queen.
+The popular perception of Queen Victoria in her early years as monarch is significantly influenced by her portrayal in art, particularly through depictions that were stylistically influenced by paintings of Kemble.

+Professor of English, Dr. Laura Engel, has documented how Fanny Kemble, along with Sarah Siddons, Mary Robinson, and Mary Wells have an enduring legacy by helping create "the emergence of modern celebrity," casting "fame [as] the celebration of the individual."